ubernostrum/webcolors/docs/index.rst

 The CSS 2.1 revision did not add any new methods of specifying sRGB colors, but did define `one additional named color`_: ``orange``.

-`The CSS 3 color module`_ (currently a W3C Working Draft) added one new way to specify colors:
+`The CSS 3 color module`_ (currently a W3C Working Draft) adds one new way to specify colors:

 * A hue-saturation-lightness triple (HSL), using the construct ``hsl()``.

-CSS 3 also added support for variable opacity of colors, by allowing the specification of alpha-channel information through the ``rgba()`` and ``hsla()`` constructs.
+CSS 3 also adds support for variable opacity of colors, by allowing the specification of alpha-channel information through the ``rgba()`` and ``hsla()`` constructs.
 These are used similarly to the ``rgb()`` and ``hsl()`` constructs, except a fourth value is supplied indicating the level of opacity from ``0.0`` (completely transparent) to ``1.0`` (completely opaque).
-Though not technically a color, the keyword ``transparent`` was also made available in lieu of a color value, and corresponds to ``rgba(0,0,0,0)``.
+Though not technically a color, the keyword ``transparent`` is also made available in lieu of a color value, and corresponds to ``rgba(0,0,0,0)``.

-Finally, CSS 3 defined a new set of color names.
-This set was taken directly from `the named colors defined for SVG (Scalable Vector Graphics)`_ markup, and is a proper superset of the named colors defined in CSS 2.1.
+Finally, CSS 3 defines a new set of color names.
+This set is taken directly from `the named colors defined for SVG (Scalable Vector Graphics)`_ markup, and is a proper superset of the named colors defined in CSS 2.1.
 This set also has significant overlap with